Share the application

 Open your browser to Play with Docker.

-Log in with your Docker Hub account.
+Connect with your Docker Hub account.

 In the terminal, start your freshly pushed app.